Carol Cram at Pratto del Valle in Prato

 Have you visited Padua?
 What sites do you recommend?
 Let other Artsy Travelers know your thoughts in the comments below.

-Top Ten Favorites at the Uffizi Gallery in Spectacular Florence
+Top Ten Favorite Masterpieces at the Uffizi Gallery in Florence

 Few artsy traveler pursuits equal the joy of wandering blissfully through rooms full of many of western Europe’s most iconic masterpieces.